-flood psalm, my fourth chapbook, will be emerging in early 2017 through the wondrous Dancing Girl Press!
+flood psalm, my fourth chapbook, will be emerging any day now through the wondrous Dancing Girl Press!
 More news to follow. . .

 in the way of harbors, my third chapbook, can also be found through Dancing Girl Press.

 “The poems in Alexandra Mattraw’s in the way of harbors arrive “where the land abandons itself every season.”
 Charged up on the ineffable — “what cleaves past to present” — they leave their light (“sun-tricks”) palpitating on the page.
 The acutely scored and sculpted sonic range reaches a full-throated pitch I’ve only experienced in the work of such masters as Gustaf Sobin and Barbara Guest.” — Joseph Massey

 Within in the way of harbors, Mattraw extracts the essential vibrancy of life and displays these droplets and pools for our wonder.
 An onlooker of a large expanse of landscape might see wildness, emptiness, the largesse of the indescribable, but Mattraw manages to draw our attention both inward and outward, connecting the existential dilemma with the majesty of the minutia within the natural world.
 This book conjures a journey home in an unfamiliar place: “there is little inside a road// she could keep”.
 It names the mysterious with power, claiming it within language that transforms in each reading, shifting through a multiplicity of meanings:

 in the way of harbors creates a shell to hold a world, the invitational voice within it belongs to the page, belongs to us. — Raina Leon